Truthear KeyX

 Conclusion

-The Truthear KeyX does what it promises with very little drama: a Cirrus Logic CS43131, honest measurements, built-in parametric EQ, and a clever keychain form factor for thirty dollars.
-It replaced the Apple dongle in my travel kit without ceremony, drove a planar headphone on a holiday without breaking a sweat, and delivered measurement results that most desktop DACs at this price cannot approach.
-Small, neutral, light, and now permanently on my keys — the KeyX is the upgrade that makes you wonder why you waited.
+It replaced the Apple dongle in my travel kit without ceremony, drove a relatively hard to drive planar headphone on a holiday without breaking a sweat, and delivered measurement results that most desktop DACs at this price cannot approach.
+Small, neutral, light, and now permanently on my keys — the KeyX is the upgrade that makes you wonder why nobody else thought of a keychain dongle DAC before.